-13.8 DEFINITION
+13.5 DEFINITION

 Manufactured homes are single-or multi-width units constructed partially off-site and transported to a site to be completed and anchored to a permanent foundation.
-Manufactured homes are structures built to the Federal Manufactured Home Construction and Safety Standards (FMHCSS) and display a red certification label on the exterior of each transportable section.
-They are not the same as a modular home.
-The Certification Label shall be affixed in a location that is in accordance with an approved design and accommodates any Design Approval Primary Inspection Agency (DAPIA)-approved On-Site Completion of Construction or Alternative Construction letters.
-The Certification Label must be affixed in a location that will remain visible after all work is completed that is necessary to complete the installation of the home at the home site.
+Manufactured homes are structures built to the Federal Manufactured Home Construction and Safety Standards (FMHCSS) and are not the same as a modular home.